greycats/Parse.swift/README.md

     // or MasterKey
     Parse.setup(applicationId: "<# your application id #>", masterKey: "<# master key #>")

-    // then you can sync with your models to local, or not
-    // you can create your model as class or struct
     // Models natually have objectId, createdAt, updatedAt and security fields.
 And File, User, Installation, Push models are already defined for you.

-    guard let me = User.currentUser else { return }
+    // You can create your model as class or struct

     struct Document: ParseObject {
     	static let className = "Document"